 So just for kicks, I opened up SAM (from NREL) and started to play with the solar water heating modelling capability it provides.
 I quickly realised that it was easy to model the solar only architecture (using SAM), a bit trickier to model the geyser only solution (using a spreadsheet but made difficult by needing to build the finance calcs already embedded in SAM), but it was rather more difficult to model the hybrid solution.
 Further down the rabbit hole I went, by exploring how difficult it would be to use the open source code for SAM to do this analysis.
 I found SAM’s Github repository quickly enough, and located the technical manual describing how SAM models the underlying physics of water heating fairly easily too, but that’s where I came up short.

-But I also gave up on this exercise for another reason: even if I were great at thermodynamics, and a super software developer, I had the feeling that based on the documentation available for SAM, I would still have to spend many, many hours building the hybrid model.
+But I also gave up on this exercise for another reason: even if I were mesmerizing at thermodynamics, and a super software developer, I had the feeling that based on the documentation available for SAM, I would still have to spend many, many hours building the hybrid model.
 Let me be clear, I think SAM is an excellent product (God bless America for funding their National Laboratories) and the documentation some of the best I’ve seen as a lay-man, but I did get the feeling that I would have to be very much a specialist in multiple areas in order to build a gas-solar hybrid water heating model (which gives performance in both water terms and costs).

 I could very easily be wrong about this, and would love to hear a counter view.